 The Flow Power Energy Under Control Demand Response project partners with commercial and industrial businesses across New South Wales to provide strategic reserves and grid stability under the Demand Response (DR) initiative.
-Flow Power’s “Energy Under Control” project aims to provide an escalating reserve of 5 MW in year 1, 15 MW in year 2 and 20 MW in year 3.
+Flow Power’s “Energy Under Control” project aims to provide an escalating reserve of 5 MW in year 1, 15 MW in year two and 20 MW in year three.

 How the project works

 The The Flow Power Energy Under Control Demand Response project involves the rollout of Flow Power’s kWatch® Intelligent Controller.
 The Controller gives customers live data feeds, alerts and integration of onsite equipment.
 When it comes to DR, the Controller allows participating businesses to reduce their demand in minutes when Flow Power is called on by AEMO under the Short Notice Reliability and Emergency Reserve Trader (RERT).